 Find your purpose

 Purpose is the nucleus of a brand’s identity, permeating every touchpoint.
-The best brands develop a strong positioning that resonates with audiences and walks the talk, both internally and externally.
+The best brands avoid the blanding trend by developing a strong positioning that resonates with audiences and walks the talk, both internally and externally.
 Before even beginning to craft a logo, you should define who you are and what sets you apart.
 You need to understand your overall strategy as a brand and bring that to life in the logo, embedding that into the company’s identity and its DNA.

 Shift from operational to emotional